 The Wollongong Museum Trail, created in partnership with Destination Wollongong, helps you explore our region's past and perhaps uncover some hidden treasures.
 Download a copy below:

-Located 80 kilometres south of Sydney, Wollongong covers 714 square kilometres and occupies a narrow coastal strip bordered by the Royal National Park to the north, Lake Illawarra to the south, the Tasman Sea to the east and the Illawarra escarpment to the west.
+Located 80 kilometres south of Sydney, Wollongong covers 714 square kilometres and occupies a narrow coastal strip bordered by the Royal National Park to the north, Lake Illawarra to the south, the Pacific Ocean to the east, and the Illawarra escarpment to the west.

 The name Wollongong originated from the Aboriginal word woolyungah meaning five islands.
-Archeological evidence indicates that Aboriginals have lived here for at least 30,000 years.
+Archaeological evidence indicates that Aboriginal people have lived here for at least 30,000 years.
 Wodi Wodi is the tribe name of the Aboriginal people of the Illawarra.

 Dr Charles Throsby first established a settlement here in 1815, bringing down his cattle from the Southern Highlands to a lagoon of fresh water located near South Beach.

 The earliest reference to Wollongong was in 1826, in a report written by John Oxley, about the local cedar industry.
 The area's first school was established in 1833, and just one year later the Surveyor-General arrived from Sydney to lay out the township of Wollongong on property owned by Charles Throsby-Smith.

 Our local steel industry commenced in 1927 with Charles Hoskins entering into an agreement with the state government to build a steelworks at Port Kembla, thereby commencing a long history of steel production that still continues to this day.
 Operations began in 1930 with one blast furnace of 800 tons capacity.
 In 1936, BHP acquired Australian Iron and Steel Limited and production at Port Kembla increased rapidly.
 The steel industry was a catalyst for growth for many decades, and laid the foundations for the city's economy, lifestyle and culture.